JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/create.md

 # Create YAXArrays and Datasets

+This section describes how to create arrays and datasets by filling values directly.

 ## Create a YAXArray

 We can create a new YAXArray by filling the values directly: